-Calculating vacation time and pay is a necessary part of managing a team.
-In this article, we break down everything you need to know about vacation accrual and pay—how to calculate it, what to consider, and ways to track it.
+Tracking vacation time and pay is a key part of managing a team.
+In this article, we cover how vacation accrual works, how to calculate it, and the best ways to track and manage it effectively.

-Without knowing how vacation pay is calculated, you risk incorrectly paying employees for time off.
+Without knowing how vacation pay is calculated, you risk incorrectly paying employees for their time off.

-You may even become frustrated with the process and decide to avoid offering paid vacation time at all, leading to unhappy employees.
+If you’re frustrated with the process, you may want to avoid offering paid vacation time at all, which can lead to unhappy employees.

 Key Takeaways